VODGroup/AccessibilityDocumentation/Sources/iOSAccessibilityHandbook/iOSAccessibilityHandbook.docc/Pages/Introduction/AccessibilityFeatures/VoiceControl/VoiceControl.md

 # Voice Control

-Use voice to operate an iPhone
+Use voice to operate iOS

 @Metadata {
     @PageColor(blue)